ScalaWilliam/git-watch/tutorials/FIREBASE.md

 # Deploying your static website to Firebase with Git.Watch on push to master

+Instructions are for Linux/OS X and not Windows! :-)

 Firebase comes with free HTTPS/SSL and CDN, all for free.
 However they don't support Git.

 Here's how you deploy straight from your GitHub repository to Firebase on push: